Entry and Fusion Inhibitors

 Maraviroc Dosing in Patients with Hepatic Impairment:

-- Use caution when administering maraviroc to patients with hepatic impairment; maraviroc concentrations may be increased.
+- Use caution when administering maraviroc to patients with hepatic impairment; maraviroc concentrations may be increased in these patients.